Live Your Best Life in a Residential Community Designed for You

 Some of these communities emphasize a sports lifestyle, while others promote farm life or natural living.
 Each of these communities has their own flair and attentiveness to detail.
 For example, the village of Serenbe – just outside of Atlanta, Georgia – takes great care in managing the clutter and pollution of the area.
 Instead of taking the trash out to the road each week, you drop it down to a sublevel where it’s collected and disposed of.
 Other similar communities include Lake Nona and Shearwater, both in Florida, and Prairie Crossing, in Illinois.

-Top: looking for all the world like conventional suburban home in Anywhereville, this Colonial Farmhouse style house in Serenbe is part of a back-to-nature wellness community – designed and built with the well-being of the residents in front of mind (courtesy of Serenbe Real Estate).
-Center: This 5-bedroom, 4.5-bath home has a style similar to that of the Serenbe home but with an extended front portch.
+Looking for all the world like conventional suburban home in Anywhereville, the Colonial Farmhouse style house in Serenbe is part of a back-to-nature wellness community – designed and built with the well-being of the residents in front of mind.
+Top: This 5-bedroom, 4.5-bath home has a style similar to that of the Serenbe home but with an extended front portch.
 Bottom: The floor plan is wide open, with large kitchen and entertainment areas, just like many wellness community homes (House Plan #116-1092).

 More Than A Place to Call Home